-As most of us know by now, Hancock Fabrics, a long-time supporter and partner of the American Sewing Guild has declared bankruptcy and all stores are closing.
+As most of us know by now, Hancock Fabrics, a long-time supporter and partner of the American Sewing Guild has declared bankruptcy and all stores are closed.
 While it is disappointing to lose a source of quality fabric and sewing supplies, this closure has a big impact on our ASG Chapter.
 For years, the Hancock Fabrics in Roseville, MN provided space for the Minneapolis/St. Paul Chapter’s library and office at no cost and the Chapter Advisory Board met there each month.
 In addition to the library, Chapter property like the portable sewing lab and supplies for community service sewing were stored in the office space.

 For a number of years, our ASG Chapter has been a guild member of the Textile Center.
 One of the perks the Textile Center provides to member guilds is library maintenance.